 After you complete the application, call 202-962-2700 and select option 5 (TTY 202-962-2033) for an assessment.
 All assessments are in-person at the Metro Transit Accessibility Center.
-If needed, MetroAccess will provide transportation to the interview/assessment free of charge.
+If needed, MetroAccess will provide transportation to the interview/assessment for free.

 At the assessment, MetroAccess will determine eligibility based on how

-the disability impacts the applicant’s functional ability to use regular
+the disability impacts the applicant’s functional ability to use public